brave/qa-resources/bc-wikitemplate.md

 - [ ] Verify PDFJS, Torrent viewer extensions are installed automatically on fresh profile and cannot be disabled
 - [ ] Test that an old extension gets updated to a new one from an old profile on Google server
 - [ ] Test that an old extension gets updated to a new one from an old profile on Brave server
-- [ ] Verify magnet links loads Torrent viewer page and able to download torrent
+- [ ] Verify magnet links and .torrent files loads Torrent viewer page and able to download torrent

 ### CWS

-- [ ] Verify installing uBO/ABP from CWS shows warning message `NOT A RECOMMENDED BRAVE EXTESION!`but still gets installed
+- [ ] Verify installing ABP from CWS shows warning message `NOT A RECOMMENDED BRAVE EXTESION!`but still gets installed
 - [ ] Verify installing LastPass from CWS doesn't show any warning message
 - [ ] Verify installing an extesion that is not vetted by Brave gets blocked